AlexShukhman/Tone-Search/README.md

 ### On Other Usage

-As a sole developer of this project, [I](https://github.com/alexshukhman) can't promise that you won't find any bugs (and if you do, [please report!](https://github.com/AlexShukhman/Tone-Search/issues)), never mind compatability with other tools etc.
+As a sole developer of this project, [I](https://github.com/alexshukhman) can't promise that you won't find any bugs (and if you do, [please report!](https://github.com/AlexShukhman/Tone-Search/issues)), never mind compatibility with other tools etc.

 To add functionality, either fork then PR or branch (use format `<git_username>/<function-description>`) then PR.
 You will likely be blocked otherwise.